ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Finish budget token stuff in budget handlers (also in `init_delete()` in user handlers)
+* When multiple copies of a token from a string must be made, wrap the token in an `Arc` instead
 * Make sure unverified `users` table records get removed in a timely manner (every hour).
 This may require temporarily storing a user_created timestamp.
 * Make sure undeleted `user_deletion_requests` and `user_deletion_request_budget_keys` table records get removed in a timely manner (every hour).
 * Put foreign keys in tables in `up.sql`